-Editor: Daniel B. Mark, MD, MPH
+Editor in Chief: Daniel B. Mark, MD, MPH

 Executive Editor: Patricia K. Hodgson

 Managing Editor: Rebecca L. Hines E-mail: AHJ@dm.duke.edu